TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/faq.rst

 This is a list of Frequently Asked Questions (FAQ) about TinyCsvParser.

+* How do I access the Line Number?
+    * The Line Number is accessible through the property :code:`CsvMappingResult.RowIndex`.

 * Why is my CSV data split into wrong columns?
     * By default the CSV data is split at the column delimiter given in the :code:`CsvParserOptions`.
 If the column delimiter is also present in the column data, then a simple split will lead to wrong column data.